China

 The Chinese government is the world’s leading jailer of writers and public intellectuals.
 Writers, journalists, bloggers, and creative artists face censorship, harassment, imprisonment, and enforced disappearance because of their writing or creative expression.

-The extensive crackdown on freedom of expression includes the crushing of civil and political rights in Hong Kong and attempts to erase the culture and language of Mongolians, Uyghurs, Tibetans, and other ethnic minorities living in China and its autonomous regions, elevating to potential crimes against humanity in Xinjiang.
+The extensive suppression of freedom of expression includes the crushing of civil and political rights in Hong Kong and attempts to erase the culture and language of Mongolians, Uyghurs, Tibetans, and other ethnic minorities living in China and its autonomous regions, elevating to potential crimes against humanity in Xinjiang.

 What You Need to Know

-More than 100 writers are currently behind bars on politicized charges in China.
+More than 100 writers are currently behind bars in China.
 The majority were jailed for online expression that was critical of official policies or expressed pro-democracy viewpoints.

 News